infrablockchain-docs

 Describes the benchmarking framework you can use to estimate the computational resources required to execute the functions in the runtime logic.

 Substrate and FRAME provide a flexible framework for developing custom logic for your blockchain.
 This flexibility enables you to design complex and interactive pallets and implement sophisticated runtime logic.
-However, determining the appropriate weight to assign to the functions in your pallets can be a difficult task.
+However, determining the appropriate to assign to the functions in your pallets can be a difficult task.
 Benchmarking enables you to measure the time it takes to execute different functions in the runtime and under different conditions.
 If you use benchmarking to assign accurate weights to function calls, you can prevent your blockchain from being overloaded and unable to produce blocks or vulnerable to Denial of service(DoS) attacks by malicious actors.

 Why benchmark a pallet